Self-employed borrower reviewing mortgage rate documents at a desk

 Can a self-employed borrower lock in a mortgage rate the same way as a salaried borrower?

 Yes.
 Once a lender issues a conditional approval, self-employed borrowers can lock rates for 30, 45, or 60 days on the same terms as salaried applicants.
-The key difference is that the underwriting process takes longer, so borrowers should request a longer lock period — typically 45 to 60 days — to avoid rate lock expiration fees.
+Because underwriting takes longer, borrowers should request a longer lock period, typically 45 to 60 days, to avoid rate lock expiration fees.